-Psilocybin mushrooms are found in Mexico, Central America, and the United States.
+Psilocybin mushrooms are found in many countries of the world, including Mexico, those in Central America, and the United States.

-• Magic Mushrooms, Mushrooms, and Shrooms
+· Magic Mushrooms, Mushrooms, and Shrooms

 Mushrooms containing psilocybin are available fresh or dried and have long, slender stems topped by caps with dark gills on the underside.
 Fresh mushrooms have white or whitish-gray stems; the caps are dark brown around the edges and light brown or white in the center.
 Dried mushrooms are usually rusty brown with isolated areas of off-white.
+Psilocybin may by synthetically synthesized and found as a powder.

-Psilocybin mushrooms are ingested orally.
+Psilocybin mushrooms or powder are generally ingested orally.
 They may also be brewed as a tea or added to other foods to mask their bitter flavor.